British Rail Class 399: Planning and selection

 In June 2013, Vossloh España was selected to construct the new tram-trains with the first scheduled to be delivered in September 2015.
-Under Supertram's numbering system, the seven units were numbered as 201–207; however, because part of their operation is on the National Rail network, they are required to be registered under the TOPS used for main line rail vehicles, which led them being classified as the Class 399.
+Under Supertram's numbering system, the seven units were numbered 201–207.
+In order to operate onto the mainline railway network, they were additionally registered as Class 399 units 399201–399207 under the TOPS scheme.
 The first was delivered in December 2015.
 The last was delivered in November 2016.